header graphic

 Relentless Pull

-Learn about the fascinating properties of Black Holes on this web site created by my team.
+In 2004-2005 I led a team that developed an educational website about the fascinating properties of Black Holes.
+I also wrote most of its scientific content.
 The site won the Top Prize of the 2005 Pirelli Awards for the best internet site worldwide devoted to the comunication of science and technology.

 The software for the site was also freely available from STScI for use in museum kiosk exhibits, and that version won a MUSE award from the American Association of Museums.
 There was also a Dutch version of this website.